 Laminating Multiple Small Items Within a Large Pouch

 I decided to laminate some hearts I cut to put in my window for the quarantine heart hunters.
-They were all variable sizes and I only had my letter sized laminating pouches.
+They were all variable sizes and I only had my letter-size laminating pouches.
 No problem!

 Carefully, I sent the pouch through the laminator the same as above with the sealed side of the pouch first to enter the laminator machine.

 Notice there is a small seam around the hearts.
 This will be smaller or larger depending on the thickness of the item you are laminating.
-Thicker paper = larger seam.
+Thicker paper = larger seam and lower speed.

 Now you have individually laminated items!